“Why are you interested in law school?”

 You can start learning about the Law School Admission Test (LSAT) by attending a Pre-Law workshop, researching the test online, and/or exploring the LSAT preparation materials available in the Piper Center.

-There are many careers in the legal industry in addition to becoming an attorney, and it’s important to explore before choosing to attend law school.
-Working as a mediator, crime scene investigator, paralegal, and corrections officer are a few of the many careers available.
-Before committing to the additional time and expense of law school, consider other opportunities that exist in the field of law
+There are many careers in the legal field other than being an attorney, and it’s important to explore before choosing to attend law school.
+Working as a mediator, crime scene investigator, paralegal, or corrections officer are a few of the many careers available.
+Before committing to the additional time and expense of law school, consider other opportunities in the field of law

 The best way to determine if law is the right career path for you is to gain some experience in the field.
 You don’t need to work at a law firm to get relevant experience.
 Many experiences relate to law in some way.